 In the beginning, there was Old Forge Studio – a small, old school recording studio using ribbon mics, tube mic preamps and tape to make minimalist, near-live recordings of small, acoustic ensembles.
-(Its original location was, in fact, an old Forge building, but that’s another story.)
+(Its original location was, in fact, the forge building at The Velvet Mill in Stonington.

 Which brings us here: A third web site called Old Forge Audio to cover the doings at the retail shop.
 The Old Forge Studio site will remain, but shift its focus to reflect what’s happening in the recording studio, where it all started.